moka-rs/moka/README.md

 ## Status

 Moka is currently in a very early stage of development (design and PoC).
-Many features are not implemented yet and the API will change very often.
+Many features are not implemented and the API will change very often.

 <!--
 ## Table of Contents